 My twin sister and I were born in Paris in 1979, and grew up in France, England and (mostly) the suburbs of Michigan.
 After graduating from the University of Michigan in 2001, I moved to New York City.
 I launched my career at Cosmopolitan, where my editorial responsibilities included stopping good-looking men on the street and asking them sexy questions.
 After working for women’s magazines for three years, I became the editor-in-chief of Bene, an award-winning national magazine about Italian life and style.
 From 2005 to 2007, I launched and ran the quarterly, which covered Italian food, wine, fashion, design, travel and lifestyle.
 In January 2008, I left Bene to focus on branding work for companies such as Unilever, Huggies and Yves Saint Laurent; and write and blog for magazines, including Glamour, New York, Budget Travel and Cookie.
 I was the relationships blogger for Glamour.com for two years, and also blogged for Conde Nast Traveler and Martha Stewart Living.
 Here's my portfolio website with my magazine and branding work.
-Now my main project is running A Cup of Jo, which receives almost 1 million unique visitors per month and more than 5 million page views per month; here's a post about blogging as a career.
+Now my main project is running A Cup of Jo, which receives about 2.5 million unique visitors per month and 5 million page views per month; here's a post about blogging as a career.
 My husband and I live in Brooklyn with our toddler and baby.

 I love getting reader emails and try my best to respond to all of them, although sometimes I fall behind (apologies!).
 Please feel free to email me anytime, and take a look at the FAQs below.
 The answer may be waiting for you!
 If you're interested in advertising or doing a sponsored post, please email me for rates and details.
 Thank you!